MasonJohnHawver42/BasicGameEngine/README.md

 # BasicGameEngine
-This code repository will be used as a base majority of games I build.
+This code repository will be used as a base for hopfully all of the games I build.